Boiler-Based Steamers vs. Boilerless Steamers

 Pressure vs. Non-Pressure and Its Effect on Capacity

-Pressure steamers can cook at higher temperatures than their atmospheric and convected kin, typically at about 230 degrees F. That enables them to handle more food at a time and can shave a few minutes off many recipes.
+Pressure steamers can cook at higher temperatures than their atmospheric and convected kin, typically at about 230 degrees Fahrenheit.
+That enables them to handle more food at a time and can shave a few minutes off many recipes.
 They're great for sturdy foods like root vegetables.

 Pressureless units are better at handling more delicate foods and can provide more versatility.
 That's because they can handle differently sized batches of multiple foods at a time, cooking each perfectly without scorching or transferring flavors.

-Maintenance of New Commercial Kitchen Steamers
+Maintenance of New Commercial Steamers